Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 Chase coughed into his cup to hide a laugh.

-Vincenzo’s focus drifted, a practiced slide of the eyes that made his sudden lack of interest feel more calculated than the interest itself.
-“We’re doing a small after-thing,” he told Chase.
+Vincenzo’s focus drifted.
+“We’re doing a small after-thing,” he told them.
 “Celebration, reunion afterparty.
 A few worthy people from the old crew are invited.
 You should both come.”

 “We’ll see,” Chase said.

-“Time-sensitive,” Vincenzo said, smile widening a notch.
+“Time-sensitive,” Vincenzo said, smile widening.
 “I’ve got something moving.
 A real upgrade.
 I’m grabbing the royal and loyal.”

 “I didn’t realize ‘securities’ had loyalty tiers,” Amelia said.

-“Well, ‘Securities’ has a bit wider reach than you’d think,” Vincenzo said mildly, and that was the first sentence he’d said that wasn’t aimed at an audience.
+“Well, ‘Securities’ has a bit wider reach than you’d think,” Vincenzo said mildly.

-They watched him go, the jacket moving through the crowd like a dangerous fish in a shallow tank.
+They watched him go, the jacket moving through the crowd.

 “He’s a lot,” Amelia said.